search

 Do I need to: be able to read music? already play the harp? have some therapeutic experience or understanding?

-We have two tracks in the program.
+We have two tracks in the program to address students with different skill levels.

 ◦ Psychology/Counseling